pytroll/pytroll-schedule/docs/usage.rst

 	  -a AVOID, --avoid AVOID
-	                        xml request file with passes to avoid --no-aqua-dump        do not consider Aqua-dumps
+	                        xml request file with passes to avoid --no-aqua-terra-dump  do not consider Aqua/Terra-dumps
 	  --multiproc           use multiple parallel processes

 	output: